-Managing your connection and choosing between different servers
+Choosing between different servers

-You can also add a server to your favorites by clicking the heart symbol next to it on the list.
+You can add a server to your favorites by clicking the heart symbol next to it on the list.

-Your favourite servers will appear in their own category, called My Favourites.
+Your favourite servers will appear in their own category called My Favourites.
 You can connect to them like any other server.